 The economy, social class, gender, race, disability, governmental and national politics, and many others… they form the map of my journey as a pianist, musicologist, and teacher.

 In February 2016, I curated and coordinated the Intercultural Music (IcM) Conference and Concerts at UC San Diego.
-The IcM involved 80 musicians and scholars from over 17 countries, and was enthusiastically received by global participants and the local media.
+The IcM involved 80 musicians and scholars from 18 countries, and was enthusiastically received by global participants and the local media.

 Being a Western Classical Music performer and scholar, I am constantly struck by the musical creativity of my hometown.
 I researched the derivative music scene in Hong Kong and its implications on new forms of political engagement, and then presented a paper on this topic at the National Meeting of the Society for Ethnomusicology in Austin, Texas (November, 2015).
 This paper was later developed into the undergraduate course "Popular Music: Hong Kong Politics and Identities," which also covered independent and mainstream music.
 I will present an updated version of my research at the International Musicological Society in Tokyo, Japan in March 2017.

 My doctoral dissertation reveals conflicting meanings of Pierrot, the European theatrical (commedia dell'arte) character who captured artists' imagination all over Europe at the turn of the twentieth century.
-The goal of this project is to extend the limited understanding of Pierrot: he is not only a sad, hysterical, and modernist aesthete as previously known, but also an politically engaged carnival character that provokes religious thoughts, comments on national and international politics, and racial identity.
+He is not only a sad, hysterical, and modernist aesthete as previously known, but also an politically engaged carnival character that provokes religious thoughts, comments on national and international politics, and racial identity.